 The temporary space is adequate.
 The speed and economy with which it is being put up is admirable.
 It should serve the purposes of the initial group of students well.
 None of this obviates the necessity for immediate and concurrent commitment to the development of permanent facilities.
 The program outlined by MUN's consultants is a coherent plan.
-The team shares to be more than ten agonizing years.
-Continuous growth with its facilitation of adaptability may be good, but as much of the permanent facility as possible should be constructed as soon as possible.
-What is adequate for faculty will rapidly become inadequate in the absence of continued development.
+The team shares the consultants' skepticism about staging the building over what will prove to be more than ten agonizing years.
+Continuous growth with its facilitation of adaptability may be good, but as much of the permanent facility as an initial group of 17 students and an enthusiastic freshly recruited faculty will rapidly become inadequate in the absence of continued develop-